Nonsymmetric Reduction-based Algebraic Multigrid: Reduction-based algebraic multigrid

 Sparse matrices with triangular structure arise in a number of interesting settings.
 In contrast to elliptic and parabolic PDEs, the solution of hyperbolic PDEs lies on characteristic curves, and the solution at any point depends only on the solution upwind along its given characteristic.
 This allows for very steep gradients or ``fronts'' to propagate through the domain.
 Due to such behavior, discontinuous, upwind discretizations are a natural approach to discretizing many hyperbolic PDEs \cite{Brezzi:2004hf,Morel:2005tv,Morel:2007jj,Ragusa:2012gn}.
 For a fully upwinded discretization, the resulting matrix has a block-triangular structure in some (although potentially unknown) ordering.
 Implicit time-stepping schemes or steady state solutions then require the solution of such linear systems.
 There has also been growing interest in parallel-in-time solvers.
 Although most work on these has been geometric in nature, one can also consider algebraically solving the sparse matrix equations associated with a full space-time discretization.
 Such discretizations using an explicit time-stepping scheme (for any PDE) result in triangular matrices, and an implicit time-stepping scheme coupled with an upwind discretization of a hyperbolic PDE also leads to a block triangular matrix.

-\tcb{Solving linear systems with block-triangular structure is easy in serial using a forward or backward solve.
-However, there are many cases where a block-triangular solve arises in the parallel setting.
+Solving linear systems with block-triangular structure is easy in serial using a forward or backward solve.
+However, there are cases where a block-triangular solve arises in the parallel setting.
 In particular, any time an upwind advective discretization is either (i) part of a larger PDE discretization that cannot be stored on a small number of processors, or (ii) coupled to other variables that are not inverted easily and require parallel preconditioners, a triangular-type solve is necessary in parallel.
 Scheduling algorithms have been developed for sparse matrices that can add some level of parallelism to this process, but such algorithms are primarily relevant for shared memory environments \cite{Alvarado:1993bl,Anderson:1989,Li:2013dm,Liu:2016ew}, and, from the perspective of simulation of PDEs, efficiency in a distributed-memory environment is fundamental.
-Thus, consider simply performing a forward solve for an advective problem in the distributed-memory setting.
-In the simplest case of a perfectly structured processor grid of squares/cubes over some $d$-dimensional domain, and a fixed, constant direction of flow, a forward solve scales like $O(P^{1/d})$ for $P$ processors \cite{Bailey:2009tk}.
+In the simplest case of a perfectly structured processor grid of squares/cubes over some $d$-dimensional domain, and a fixed, constant direction of flow, a forward solve in parallel scales like $O(P^{1/d})$ for $P$ processors \cite{Bailey:2009tk}.
 However, for non-constant flow or non-uniform processor grids with respect to the flow and domain, this convergence can suffer.
 In fact, for \textit{any} processor configuration over a given domain, it is straightforward to construct a velocity field for advection such that a distributed forward solve takes $P$ communication steps to complete.
-Even if each step of this process is fast (inverting the on-processor problem through a topological sort and forward solve), linear or even square-root scaling in $P$ is sub-optimal parallel performance.}
+Even if each step of this process is fast, linear or even square-root scaling in $P$ is poor parallel performance.